 On these pages, we explore the lives of some of the women who shaped New Mexico in large and small ways.
 We've included some female "firsts", some notable women who used their educations to contribute to life in New Mexico; we also use library collections, Census data, UNM publications, and New Mexico newspapers to introduce New Mexican women who earned degrees or taught at the University of New Mexico.

 Other notable New Mexico women we'd love to include more about:

-Mela Sedillo: According to the Rocky Mountain Online Archive,
+Mela Sedillo: According to the New Mexico Archives Online,

 Mela Sedillo Brewster Koeber was a teacher in the University of New Mexico Art Department from 1932 to 1951.
 She taught design, Spanish and Mexican folk arts and dance, Spanish language classes and worked with theater groups.
 She was the first dance teacher at the college.
 She was born in 1903 and received her BA in 1926 from UNM, continuing her studies in the 1930s.
 She received her Masters from Columbia University, having been granted a Rockefeller Fellowship to study there in 1935-1936.

 Sedillo came from an established colonial Hispanic family that was involved in politics and local affairs.
 She was active in the revival of Hispanic arts and crafts and defense of Hispanic rights during the 1930s-1940s.

 Photo from The Mirage 1925

 Harriet B. Sammons: The first woman bank president in New Mexico, president of the First National Bank in Farmington.